-Note: Ramble House has reissued many of the R. R. Ryan in affordable editions and in ebook format.
+(Note: Ramble House has reissued many of the R. R. Ryan in affordable editions and in ebook format.)

 All of which was proved WRONG when some literary sleuth went and checked the original publishing contracts.
 He found out RR Ryan was a MAN named Evelyn Bradley.

-I like to imagine the day this information’s revelation, the sound of thousands of feminist literary scholars screams rose across the land because now they would have to revise an entire footnote (heh, heh).
+I like to imagine on the day this revelation, the sound of thousands of feminist literary scholars screams rose across the land because now they would have to revise an entire footnote (heh, heh).

 The tone of the novel is slow and dark.
 For all the reputation of Ryan novels, I didn’t find this one to be any where near the gut-punching cruelty in the average Charles Birkin story.
 It also assumes the reader is familiar with the King’s English language of the day.
 All the “What, ho?” dialogue can wear on the Thames-impaired, but the book does deliver a good story.

 The novel follows the lives of three people as they interact with each other over a period of twenty-five years.
 The first two of them are Terry Cliffe and his next-door neighbor Mary.
 Both have grown up together.
-Terry goes off to fight in WW1 where he meets Vincent Boarder, a strikingly handsome young man with a tendency to turn into a dangerous drunk.
+Terry goes off to fight in WWI where he meets Vincent Boarder, a strikingly handsome young man with a tendency to turn into a dangerous drunk.
 Vin goes home with Terry on leave and meets Mary.
 Vin woos and weds Mary.

 Then the story gets nasty.
 Not only is Vin a dangerous drunk, but he’s a mean one as well.
 Terry catches Vin trying to kill Mary one day and flattens him.
 But by now Mary is pregnant with Vin’s child and divorce is out of the question.
 Vin sobers up and promises Terry to go on the wagon.
 Furthermore, Terry makes Vin promise to get a job and sleep in a separate room in the house.
-Vin agrees, but offers one strange reason for his sadistic behavior: his father was an occultist who’d founded a religion on the undead and believed himself immortal.
+Vin agrees, but offers one strange reason for his sadistic behavior: his father was an occultist who’d founded a religion of the undead and believed himself immortal.

 Meanwhile a circus attraction known as THE INEXPLICABLE has escaped and is killing innocent people right and left.
 Vin thanks it might be his father, but offers no reason.
 The creature, which seems to be some kind of werewolf, gets close to Vin and Mary’s house, but vanishes for good.

-The second part of the book takes place over twenty years later.
+The second part of the book takes place twenty years later.
 Terry has moved out of his house and in with Vin and Mary (to keep a better eye on Vin’s behavior).
 Vin has appeared to be the model father for their twin children (Faith and Don).
 But what neither Terry or Mary know is that Vin had paid a nurse to switch his real son at birth with another boy.
 It seems the real son was born with the features of a wild animal.
 This little substitution may have gone unnoticed, but Vin finds out the former nurse had a carnival background and returned to her former profession once she acquired Vin and Mary’s real son.
-And the latest news is that her star attraction killed her, then fled the sideshow.
+And the latest news is that a star attraction killed her, then fled the sideshow.

 And now there is a very strange lodger at the house….